troyraen/DM-in-Stars/_Paper/figures/main.md

 <img src="temp/m3p5.png" alt="m3p5.png" height="400"/>

-- [ ]  last two profiles look like they are at the wrong times
+- [ ]  last two profiles are at the wrong times. the correct profiles did not get saved. run models again. how to save the right profiles?
-    - get mod nums from saved profiles. plot log h1center v age, highlight modnums
+    - find the model numbers from `hdf` and save profiles that way.
-- [ ]  run models again.. how to save the right profiles?
+    - _first_ think about what story I'm trying to tell with this plot and make sure those profiles will tell that story

 Testing/debugging:
 ```python